 So, how do you know if your dryer needs cleaning?

-For starters, if you don’t remember the last time your vents were cleaned (let alone by a professional), it’s time to schedule a dryer vent cleaning service in Sioux Falls.
+For starters, if you don’t remember the last time your vents were cleaned (let alone by a professional), it’s time to schedule a dryer vent cleaning service.
 If nothing else, it’s a good fire safety precaution for your family.

 Second, you can take a look at these warning signs to see if your dryer is showing symptoms of dirty vents: